Friday, May 4, 2018

 There are several interpretations about the time between the two interpretations above of the 70th "week", see "The 70th Week" described above.
 These

 interpretations are based on Hosea 6:1–2.
-A day in these Bible verses can be interpreted as 1000 years according to 2 Pet 3:8–9 and Psalm 90:4.
+A day in these Bible verses can be interpreted as about 1000 years according to 2 Pet 3:8–9 and Psalm 90:4.

 See Who is the End Time Antichrist?